-Aging dogs have senior dog health problems and diseases that develop as a dog gets older, and they have physical and mental limitations they didn’t have as puppies.
+Aging dogs have senior dog health problems and diseases unknown to younger dogs.
+As your dog gets older, he may develop physical and mental limitations, just like an older person.

-In addition to hearing loss and slowing down, your aging Bichon Frise may develop arthritis, hypothyroidism, cataracts, Cushing’s Disease or experience muscle loss.
+In addition to hearing loss and slowing down, aging dogs may develop arthritis, hypothyroidism, cataracts, Cushing’s Disease or they may experience muscle loss.

-To keep him comfortable, you may need to get him some special senior dog equipment or adapt his home environment to keep him active and comfortable…
+To keep your Bichon Frise dog comfortable, you may need to get him some special senior dog equipment or adapt his home environment to keep him active and comfortable…

 Care for Aging Dogs

 As your Bichon Frise ages, you may notice some graying on her face and muzzle.
-She will probably move slower and she may have trouble getting up and down, and climbing onto the sofa or into the car.
+She will probably move slower and she may have trouble getting up and down.
+In addition, she may need help to climb onto the sofa or get into the car.

-In addition, your dog may not respond when you speak to her.
-She may not be ignoring you—she may be unable to hear you.
+You may find that your dog does not respond, when you speak to her.
+She may not be ignoring you or showing an attitude—she may be unable to hear you.

-Aging dogs sometimes become less responsive or forget their training, just as people sometimes become forgetful.
-They also can become deaf or hard of hearing and lose some or all of their vision.
+Old dogs also can become deaf or hard of hearing and lose some or all of their vision.
 Even your Bichon Frise dog’s wonderful sense of smell may fade.

-Perhaps even more frustrating, aging dogs can lose control of their urine, with teltale little puddles around the house.
+Perhaps even more frustrating, aging dogs can lose control of their urine, with telltale little puddles around the house.

 If these things happen, your dog may not be in control.
 In fact, she may not even remember her obedience commands or that we always go outside to take care of business.